On ternary positive-definite quadratic forms with the same representations over Z

-As a result, the following corollary is immediately obtained: \begin{cor} We assume that $(A, B)$ and $\alpha$ are taken as in Proposition \ref{prop: monogenic ring}.
-For any field $k \subset K \subset \bar{k}$, $(A, B)$ is isotropic over $K$ if and only if ${\rm ch}_\alpha(x) = 0$ has a root in $K$. \end{cor} \begin{proof} Using the action of $G_k$, we may replace $(A, B)$ with $(\tilde{A}, \tilde{B})$ in (\ref{eq: definition of tilde{A} and tilde{B}}).
+As a result of Lemma \ref{prop: monogenic ring}, the following corollary is immediately obtained: \begin{cor} We assume that $(A, B)$ and $\alpha$ are taken as in Lemma \ref{prop: monogenic ring}.
+For any field $k \subset K \subset \bar{k}$, $(A, B)$ is isotropic over $K$ if and only if ${\rm ch}_\alpha(x) = 0$ has a root in $K$. \end{cor} \begin{proof} Using the action of $G_k$, we may replace $(A, B)$ with $(\tilde{A}, \tilde{B})$ in Eq.(\ref{eq: definition of tilde{A} and tilde{B}}).
 This is proved as follows:

 \end{proof}